-- The point of contact for Oakham Town Council is the Clerk, and it is to the Clerk that all correspondence for the Town Council should be addressed - The Clerk should deal with all correspondence in a timely manner - No individual Councillor or Officer should be sole custodian of any correspondence or information in the name of Oakham Town Council.
-In particular, Councillors and Officers do not have a right to obtain confidential information/documentation unless they can demonstrate a 'need to know' - All official correspondence should be sent by the Clerk in the name of the council using council letter-headed paper - Where correspondence from the Clerk to a Councillor is copied to another person, the addressee should be made aware that a copy is being forwarded to that other person (eg, Copy to XX)
+- The point of contact for Oakham Town Council is the Clerk, and it is to the Clerk that all correspondence for the Town Council should be addressed - The Clerk should deal with all correspondence in a timely manner - No individual Councillor or Officer should be the sole custodian of any correspondence or information in the name of Oakham Town Council.
+In particular, Councillors and Officers do not have a right to obtain confidential information/documentation unless they can demonstrate a 'need to know' - All official correspondence should be sent by the Clerk in the name of the council using council letter-headed paper - Where correspondence from the Clerk to a Councillor is copied to another person, the addressee should be made aware that a copy is being forwarded to that other person (e.g., Copy to XX)

-OAKHAM TOWN COUNCIL COMMUNICATION RESPONSE TIMES
+OAKHAM TOWN COUNCIL COMMUNICATION RESPONSE STANDARDS

-- Emails: - a.
-Acknowledgment: All emails received by the office shall be acknowledged within two working days of receipt. - b.
-Response Time: A comprehensive response shall be provided within seven working days.
-If further investigation is required, an interim response shall be provided within this timeframe, detailing the expected date for a full response. - c.
-Urgent Emails: Urgent emails requiring a rapid response must be clearly identified to ensure they receive prompt attention - Agenda Item Queries - a.
-Response times given below are standard but may not always be met if higher-priority items take precedence.
-Best efforts will always be made to respond promptly. - b.
-Response Time Before the Meeting: Queries related to agenda items will be addressed within two working days of receipt. - c.
+- The office will always strive to meet the following response standards; however, it should be noted that response times may not always be achieved when other priorities take precedence.
+Best efforts will always be made to respond promptly. - Emails - a.
+Acknowledgment: All emails received by the office will be acknowledged within two working days of receipt. - Response Time: A comprehensive response will be provided within seven working days.
+If further investigation is required, an interim response will be sent within this timeframe, outlining the expected date for a full response. - c.
+Urgent Emails: Emails requiring a rapid response must be clearly marked as urgent to ensure they receive the necessary priority. - Agenda Item Queries - a.
+Response Time Before the Meeting: Queries related to agenda items must be submitted a minimum of two working days before the meeting.
+These will aim to be addressed within two working days of receipt.
+However, it may not always be possible to meet this timeframe due to other priorities, though best efforts will be made to provide a response promptly. - b.
 Cut-off for Queries: Questions submitted less than two working days before a council meeting may not receive a timely response.
-While best efforts will be made to respond before the meeting, time constraints may make this challenging. - d.
-Follow-Up Response After the Meeting: If a query related to an agenda item cannot be addressed before the meeting, a follow-up response will be provided within five working days after the meeting to ensure all members receive the necessary information.
-If further investigation is required, an interim response shall be provided within this timeframe, detailing the expected date for a full response.
+While best efforts will be made to respond before the meeting, other priorities may limit the ability to meet this timeframe.

-- Phone Calls - a.
+- c.
+Follow-Up Response After the Meeting: If a query related to an agenda item cannot be addressed before the meeting, a follow-up response will aim to be provided within five working days after the meeting, ensuring all members receive the necessary information.
+In cases where further investigation is required, an interim response will be sent within this timeframe, detailing the expected date for a full response. - Phone Calls - a.
 Acknowledgment: Phone calls shall be acknowledged immediately during the call. - b.
-Response Time: If the inquiry requires additional information or follow-up, a response shall be provided within 3 working days.
+Response Time: If the inquiry requires additional information or follow-up, a response shall be provided within 5 working days.
 If further investigation is required, an interim response shall be given during the call, outlining the expected date for a comprehensive response.